 This needs to be a transfer transaction.
 Double click on the transaction in the payee field and then start typing the word transfer.
 Select the account the payment is being transferred to, so the payment shows up in the credit card account.

 In Payee Settings you can teach YNAB to recognize that payee as a transfer, so in future imports YNAB will handle it correctly.

 You will budget for those expenses with money that you have.
 So regardless of when the bill arrives or is due, you know you have the money set aside to cover it!
 As far as the budget is concerned, it doesn’t matter when you pay the bill.

 If you don’t carry a balance on your credit card, think of the spending the same way you think of spending on a debit card.
 The only difference is that with a credit card the money temporarily sits in your checking account after you’ve made a purchase until you send it to your credit card company.

 When you receive your bill, you have two choices:

 1. You can pay the amount your credit card company says that you owe.
 This may be less than the actual outstanding balance on the card, since you likely used it after the “closing date” of the statement.

 2. You can pay the current balance that reflects your statement and everything that has happened since.
-You can probably get this balance from your card company, or use the balance in your YNAB credit card account register.
+This is the total balance on the card.